powersync-ja/powersync-js/packages/drizzle-driver/README.md

 export const AppSchema = toPowerSyncSchema(drizzleSchemaWithOptions);
 ```

-### Converting a Single Table From Drizzle to Powersync
+### Converting a Single Table From Drizzle to PowerSync

 Drizzle tables can also be converted on a table-by-table basis with `toPowerSyncTable`.